Today, one hundred years ago, Jabotinsky published his seminal essay “The Iron Wall”, his almost prescient thesis, pertinent now more than ever.

 What Constitutes the Iron Wall?
 We Decide!

 When Ze’ev Jabotinsky wrote “The Iron Wall essay, he did not delineate what the Iron Wall would comprise.
 Rather, he put forth an approach, or policy.
 Jabotinsky, a journalist and publicist, does not lay out a blueprint for such a wall nor does he leave instructions for its future maintenance.
-He left it to us to tinker with the nuts and bolts of his notion
+He left it to us to tinker with the nuts and bolts of his notion.

 And indeed, over the decades, the expression “Iron Wall” was extensively interpretated to different views, of which the most widely accepted is that Jabotinsky is in fact inferring that the Arabs can only by subjugated by means of military might.
 But other interpretations relate to geographic borders and deduce that Jabotinsky is expressing an unwillingness to consent to the division of the land of Israel.